Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

 Fastly Compute is a serious technical bet on WebAssembly at the edge.
 For compute-intensive workloads, complex Rust logic, or teams already on Fastly CDN, it’s the more performant option.
-For the median case of “edge JS logic with npm ecosystem and simplicity”, Cloudflare Workers remains more practical.
-The choice isn’t ideological — it’s contextual.
-What both represent is the real convergence of “serverless function at the edge”, increasingly capable of replacing traditional-infrastructure bricks.
+For the median case of “edge JS logic with npm ecosystem and low entry price”, Cloudflare Workers remains more practical.
+The choice isn’t ideological — it’s contextual: what language, what team, what scale, what compliance.